 The purpose of the Four-Year Graduation Guarantee ("Guarantee") is to facilitate a student's goal to graduate in four years with a Bachelors degree.
 To be eligible for the Guarantee, a student must satisfy each of the following conditions:

-- Declare and be admitted to a major by the beginning of the sophomore year by filing a Change of Program form.
-You may change majors, if at the time you make a change, you can still meet the requirements of the new major and graduate within four calendar years.
+1. Declare and be admitted to a major by the beginning of the sophomore year by filing a Change of Program form.
+You may change majors if, at the time you make a change, you can still meet the requirements of the new major and graduate within four calendar years.

-- Monitor your own progress toward degree using the electronic degree check audit system (CAPP) and ROAR (Roam On Line Articulation Reports) regarding transfer work to help you stay on track.
+8. Monitor your own progress toward degree using the electronic degree check audit system (DegreeWorks) and ROAR (Roam On Line Articulation Reports) regarding transfer work to help you stay on track.

-These two adjustments will be Pacific's sole remedies for the four year guarantee.
-The University is under no obligation to provide one of these adjustments unless the student submits a written request for an accommodation to the Provost prior to beginning of classes in the last term of the student's four year plan.
+The University may choose, in its sole discretion, which of the two foregoing remedies it will offer the student under this Guarantee, and the remedy chosen by the University will be the student's sole remedy under this Guarantee.
+The University is under no obligation to provide one of the foregoing remedies unless the student submits a written request for an accommodation to the Provost prior to beginning of classes in the last term of the student's four year plan.